Gatada/JB-MoveOrigin/README.md

 <img width="802" alt="MoveOriginToSelection" src="https://github.com/Gatada/JB-MoveOrigin/assets/326334/7080506d-04a4-4280-b76b-f7176e9594cc">

-Currently, if multiple objects are selected, origin will be moved to the currently active object.
-I may change this later.
+The add-on handles multiple objects and will correctly move the origin to the centre of your selection—just like snap to selection for the 3D cursor.

 Johan